cavalen/aolab-azure/README.md

 This can take some time (up to 20 min), if there are no errors wait until the process finish.
 <br />

+Ansible will output the Lab's information, like Mgmg IP & DNS, Public IPs, etc If you want to see this output, check the `info.txt` file in the deploy-lab folder, or at any time run `ansible-playbook 05_get_information.yml`

 </details>

 If you have an Azure Account and get a 403 error like this: